-The antitheses of incrementalism are what might be termed the 'demolish' and 'define' approaches to constitutional law.
+The antitheses of incrementalism are what might be termed the "demolish" and "define" approaches to constitutional law.

-A 'demolish' approach is what might be used to describe cases where the Court overreaches and decides principles that are broader than those which are necessary to determine the case before it, or where the Court confines a principle in unnecessarily narrow terms that make it difficult to apply to the facts of later cases (for example, stating that a particular principle goes only so far and no further).207
+A "demolish" approach is what might be used to describe cases where the Court overreaches and decides principles that are broader than those which are necessary to determine the case before it, or where the Court confines a principle in unnecessarily narrow terms that make it difficult to apply to the facts of later cases (for example, stating that a particular principle goes only so far and no further)206.

-By adopting that approach, the Court 'demolishes' the prospects of future legal developments.
+By adopting that approach the Court "demolishes" the prospects of future legal developments.
 To put it more neutrally, deciding cases in that way forecloses or at least seriously impedes the ability of future courts to develop, change or adjust the law, even when cases are brought that might have otherwise provided appropriate vehicles to do so.
-Roscoe Pound expressed the point eloquently when he observed that 'legal machinery may defeat its own ends when one age conceives it has said the final word and assumes to prescribe unalterable rules for time to come'.208 I embrace that sentiment wholeheartedly.
+Roscoe Pound expressed the point eloquently when he observed that "legal machinery may defeat its own ends when one age conceives it has said the final word and assumes to prescribe unalterable rules for time to come"207.
+I embrace that sentiment wholeheartedly.
 Surely Pound was right to doubt judicial capacity to foresee what the future may hold, decades after the Court decides a case.
-And if that is right, Pound was surely right to say that the legal system defeats its own ends if one age conceives it has said the final word.209 After all, '[t]he primary objective of [a] court which produced ... precedent was to decide a dispute, not issue an edict' which forecloses the development of the law by later courts.210
+And if that is right, Pound was surely right to say that the legal system defeats its own ends if one age conceives it has said the final word.
+After all, "[t]he primary objective of [a] court which produced ... precedent was to decide a dispute, not issue an edict" which forecloses the development of the law by later courts208.

-- 206 Ibid. - 207 See EW Thomas, The Judicial Process: Realism, Pragmatism, Practical Reasoning and Principles (Cambridge University Press, 2005) 159. - 208 Roscoe Pound, The Spirit of the Common Law (Marshall Jones, 1931) 105-6. - 209 Ibid 106. - 210 Neil Duxbury, The Nature and Authority of Precedent (Cambridge University Press, 2008) 150 (emphasis added).
+206 See Thomas, The Judicial Process: Realism, Pragmatism, Practical Reasoning and Principles (2005) at 159.

+207 Pound, The Spirit of the Common Law (1931) at 105-106.

+208 Duxbury, The Nature and Authority of Precedent (2008) at 150 (emphasis added).

-What might be called the 'demolish' approach is one form of judicial method which will stunt, even prevent, future legal development.
-Another is the 'define' approach - it captures the use of 'grand theories' and all embracing 'taxonomies'.
+What might be called the "demolish" approach is one form of judicial method which will stunt, even prevent, future legal development.
+Another is the "define" approach - it captures the use of "grand theories" and all embracing "taxonomies".
 These are not sound approaches to determining the meaning of the Constitution and should be avoided.
-Justice Gummow made the point well in SGH Ltd v Commissioner of Taxation ('SGH'), where he said that
+Justice Gummow made the point well in SGH Ltd v Commissioner of Taxation209, where he said that:

-[q]uestions of construction of the Constitution are not to be answered by the adoption and application of any particular, all-embracing and revelatory theory or doctrine of interpretation.
+"[q]uestions of construction of the Constitution are not to be answered by the adoption and application of any particular, all-embracing and revelatory theory or doctrine of interpretation.
 Nor are they answered by the resolution of a perceived conflict between rival theories, with the placing of the victorious theory upon a high ground occupied by the modern, the enlightened and the elect.
-The provisions of the Constitution, as an instrument of federal government, and the issues which arise thereunder from time to time for judicial determination are too complex and diverse for [those] ... courses to be a satisfactory means of discharging the mandate which the Constitution itself entrusts to the judicial power of the Commonwealth.211
+The provisions of the Constitution, as an instrument of federal government, and the issues which arise thereunder from time to time for judicial determination are too complex and diverse for [those] courses to be a satisfactory means of discharging the mandate which the Constitution itself entrusts to the judicial power of the Commonwealth".